abrochard/kubel/README.md

 c => copy popup
 k => delete pod
-j => jab deployment to force rolling update
+j => jab deployment to force rolling update f => set a substring filter for pod name r => see the rollout history for resource
 ```

 # Editing a resource